 How We Do It:

-The Pantry is led by our director, Dwayne Hopkins, aided by our Warehouse Manager, and guided by our Board of Directors.
-We rely on over 50 dedicated volunteers who pick up donations, stock shelves, set up on Wednesday mornings, and serve clients on Thursdays.
+The Pantry is led by our team of over 60 dedicated volunteers who pick up donations, stock shelves, set up on Wednesday mornings, and serve clients on Thursdays.
+This team is supported by our Warehouse Manager, Jim Welch, and Executive Director, Dwayne Hopkins and guided by our Board of Directors.
 We also benefit from the help of Holy Cross students who help out during the school year.
 Our goal is to serve those in need for long into the future.